rsdoiel/antenna/archives/2025/snapshots_2025.08.md

 date: 2025-02-25, from: O'Reilly Radar

-On April 24, O’Reilly Media will be hosting Coding with AI: The End of Software Development as We Know It—a live virtual tech conference spotlighting how AI is already supercharging developers, boosting productivity, and providing real value to their organizations.
+On May 8, O’Reilly Media will be hosting Coding with AI: The End of Software Development as We Know It—a live virtual tech conference spotlighting how AI is already supercharging developers, boosting productivity, and providing real value to their organizations.
 If you’re in the trenches building tomorrow’s development practices today and interested in speaking at [&#8230;]

 <br>